TheMinecraftGuyGuru/vidfriends/docs/STARTUP.md

 go run ./cmd/vidfriends serve
 ```

-The service listens on port `8080` by default and exposes REST endpoints for authentication, friend management, video sharing, and feed retrieval.
+The service listens on port `8080` by default and exposes REST endpoints for authentication, friend management, video sharing, and
+feed retrieval.
 Logs indicate when migrations and dependency checks succeed.
+Expect non-critical routes (like password reset) to
+respond with placeholder behavior until their integrations are completed.

 ### 4.4 Start the React frontend